h3rb/ZeroTypes/README.md

  }
  void my_abs(int i) { return std::abs(i); }
  int absolute_value_Ex4_works_fine_no_ambiguity() { return my_abs(x); }
+ void my_abs(char c, int i) { cout << c; return std::abs(i); }
+ int absolute_value_Ex5_works_fine_no_ambiguity() { return my_abs('y',x); }
 };
 ```

 Zpointer's .pointer caveat

 Generally it's a good idea to use a Zpointer's .pointer if you absolutely need the pointer.
 There are some edge cases where Zpointer's pointer to the wrapper class instance is accidentally substituted (at least in Visual Studio).
 You'll know immediately if your code around there doesn't work.
 However, within itself, Zpointer works fine without the .pointer specificity.
 The same can be said for Zdisposable.
 One example of this is the ! operator is sometimes misconstrued.
 My speculation is that when you have a Zpointer pointer pointer.
-See below.
+See below., where "m" and "preview" and "n" and "preview" are all Zpointers.

 ```
 m->preview = n->preview;  // This always works if both preview properties are Zp<SameClass>
+if ( !m ) { /* always works */ }
 if ( !m->preview ) {
  /* I think this works most of the time in Visual Studio,
-    but sometimes I get concerned. */
+    but sometimes it defaults to true because it's checking if m's "Zpointer" has a value rather than its pointer's Zpointer.
+    There is no good reason for this, it's an error in Microsoft's compiler/debugger as it is inconsistent.
+Reports to them have gone without response or action. */
 }
-if ( m->preview.pointer != nullptr ) {
+if ( !m->preview.pointer ) { /* this definitely works! */ }
- /* this definitely works! */
+if ( m->preview.pointer != nullptr ) { /* this definitely works! */ }
-}
 ```

 ZeroTypes also comes with an optimized LinkedList base class and ListItem base class, and on top of these, there are helpers for sets of strings, which are folded into Zstring.